Desegregation of theaters in Durham, North Carolina

 Desegregation of theaters in Durham, North Carolina, United States, followed a series of protests between 1961 and 1963, as well as petitions to local government officials and eventually legal action.
 The protests eventually came to focus on the Carolina Theater.
 In March 1962, the theater's manager rejected a proposal from the local NAACP chapter to negotiate its desegregation and later refused the city council's request that it reconsider the decision.
 In response, the protesters began "round-robin" demonstrations.
 After a court order ended those demonstrations, activists took their case to the courts.
-Eventually, in July 1963, after mass demonstrations and support from new mayor Wense Grabarek, Durham's segregated movie theaters began to open to all the public.
+Eventually, in July 1963, after mass demonstrations and support from new mayor Wense Grabarek, Durham's segregated movie theaters began to open to the public.

-Movie Going and discrimination
+Movie going and discrimination

 Discrimination

 At the beginning of the 1960s, some theaters in North Carolina only allowed white Americans, while others segregated white and black Americans by assigning them into different sections in the theater.
 In certain theaters, owners and managers differentiated tickets with stamps or hired ushers in order to guarantee that black Americans be seated only in top balconies, called “Buzzard’s Roosts”.
 In other cases, black Americans were forced to enter from a separate entrance or be restricted to late showings called 'midnight rambles'.

 To take advantage of a new prosperous section of the Black population, entrepreneur Frederick King Watkins opened a number of black-only theaters.
 These seldom screened the latest Hollywood films, and often alternated films with all-black casts with western films.

 Segregation on Public Lands

 A court ruling in Greensboro, North Carolina, concerning a privately owned golf course operating on leased public property upheld that African Americans had a right to be on public lands despite ownership.
 The verdict was that segregation could not be maintained indirectly: the golf course remained public property despite the business being privately owned.

 The Carolina Theater, established in 1926, was in 1961 privately owned by Charles Abercrombie, but the building, the Durham Auditorium, was leased for $10,000 a year.
-The similarities between the two situations provided a legal base upon which protestation against the desegregation of the municipally-owned Carolina theaters rested.
+The similarities between the two situations provided a legal base upon which protestation against the desegregation of the municipally owned Carolina theaters rested.